State Guest House (Pakistan)

-10 Victoria Road, Karachi, now known as State Guest House was the official residence of the prime minister of Pakistan until 1968 when Prime Minister House was constructed in Islamabad.
+10 Victoria Road, Karachi, now known as State Guest House, is a state guest house located on Abdullah Haroon Road in Karachi.
+It was the official residence of the prime minister of Pakistan until 1968 when Prime Minister House was constructed in Islamabad.
 It was modelled after 10 Downing Street.
-It is now used as a state guest house and is located on Abdullah Haroon Road.

 History

 The house was named as 10 Victoria Road by Ra'ana Liaquat Ali Khan.

 During the premiership of Liaquat Ali Khan, his spouse, Ra'ana Liaquat Ali Khan founded All Pakistan Women's Association and used to held its conferences at 10 Victoria Road.